95th Fighter Squadron

 The 95th Fighter Squadron (95th FS), nicknamed the Boneheads, is an active squadron of the United States Air Force.
 Last activated on 15 June 2023 as a Lockheed Martin F-35 squadron stationed at Tyndall Air Force Base, Florida.
 Previously the 95 FS was an F-22 equipped squadron, but in 2019 the squadron's aircraft and personnel were distributed across other bases in the aftermath of Hurricane Michael in 2018 and its destruction of large parts of Tyndall Air Force Base.
-It was subsequently disbanded in 2019.
+It was subsequently disbanded in 2019, but the 95th Fighter Squadron was reactivated at Tyndall AFB in June 2023.
 In August 2023, the unit received its first Lockheed Martin F-35A Lightning II aircraft.

 The 95th flew combat in the European Theater of Operations and the Mediterranean Theater of Operations between 25 December 1942 and 3 May 1945.
 It flew fighter escort and air defense from 1947 to 1949 and air defense from 1952 to 1973.
 Between 1988 and 2010 it conducted advanced fighter training for the McDonnell Douglas F-15C/D Eagle.